 In the Dreamcast version the water around the altar reflects some objects like palm trees and columns.
 This effect is created by making the floor transparent and placing “reflected” models underneath it.
 These reflections are still present in the SADX level, but they fail to render properly due to the game’s transparency problems.
 In addition, the water texture was made so transparent you can barely tell there is water.
 The reflections were especially effective at creating the atmosphere in cutscenes featuring the Emerald Altar on fire, which are less impressive in SADX.

-Perhaps the most disappointing SADX downgrade in this level is the fire effect.
+Perhaps the most noticeable SADX downgrade in this level is the fire effect.
 In the Dreamcast version the lighting transitioned between darker and brighter shades of red by alternating between two palettes – more on that in the Lighting section.
-This effect is removed in SADX.
+The effect is removed in SADX.
 The transitions also affected some objects, such as trees, which now have simpler lighting.
 The PC version adds thicker fog that doesn’t help the scene.

 Loss of lighting detail is also visible in the Master Emerald area, where distant scenery is no longer tinted red, the Master Emerald is fullbright and the glow of the emeralds blends with the background:

 Character lighting in this level was also downgraded quite badly.
 The Gamecube version in particular lacks detail besides basic coloration most of the time.
 You can still see some slight coloration depending on the camera angle, which suggests that a different light direction might’ve helped.